yashasvirpratap/yashasvirpratap/README.md

 # Hi there! 👋 Welcome to my Profile

-I'm Yashasvi, a passionate software developer from bengaluru.
+I'm Yashasvi, a passionate software developer from Bengaluru.
 Thanks for visiting my GitHub profile.
 Feel free to explore, learn, and collaborate!

 ## 🌱  Currently Learning